 - Leave fireworks to the professionals.

 - The safest way to enjoy fireworks is to attend a public display conducted by trained professionals.

-- Fireworks in Hopkinsville will be at the Western Ky State Fair.
+- Fireworks in Hopkinsville will be at the Western Ky State Fair at 9pm on July 4.
 Please enjoy them from a safe distance.